universedocs/Universe-Docs/README.md

 3. Don't obey few to spoil whole humanity
 4. Need to benefit all humanity and not few
 5. Need to be done slow and not fast
-6. Workers need to take care of their health and their relationship
-7. Delaying things for doing better is ok, but not doing anything and staying still is a problem!

 Universe Documents (Universe Docs) (I've started this project from October 2018, after i resigned from a company to do self employement.
 After deciding to not work as slave and follow my dreams!)